varunj/TCS_StereoAndroid/README.md

 # TCS_StereoAndroid
-Displays Two Camera Feeds from RaspberryPis on Android Screen
+Displays Two Camera Feeds from RaspberryPis on Android.

+Uses 'push' from RaspberryPi at FPS defined by the Android application.